stackmob-bot/stackmob-java-client-sdk/README.md

 Once you have it, you can use the StackMob object to execute a wide range of operations against your app on StackMob's servers.
 Check out the
 [javadoc](http://stackmob.github.com/stackmob-java-client-sdk/javadoc/0.1.1/apidocs/) for more.

+## Issues
+We use Github to track issues with the SDK.
+If you find any issues, please report them [here](https://github.com/stackmob/stackmob-java-client-sdk/issues), and include as many details as possible about the issue you encountered.

+## Contributing
+We encourage contributions to the StackMob SDK.
+If you'd like to contribute, fork this repository, make your changes and submit a pull request with your changes.

 ## Copyright